nageshwar50/prometheus-observability-/README.md

 Grafana
 Prometheus Node Exporter
 Terraform
-Following are the AWS services used.
+The following AWS services have been utilized.

-ec2
+EC2
-Following are the Linux concepts covered as part of the setup
+The Linux concepts encompassed in the setup include:

-Makefile: Used to modify the server IP address in prometheus config.
+Makefile: Employed to adjust the server IP address in the Prometheus configuration.
-Linux SWAP: To add swap to the ec2 instance.
+Linux SWAP: Implemented to incorporate swap to the EC2 instance.
-Shell Scripts: To install Docker, Docker compose and add swap as part of ec2 system startup.
+Shell Scripts: Utilized to install Docker, Docker Compose, and add swap during EC2 system startup.

 ## Prerequisites
-To deploy the Prometheus stack on Docker, we have the following prerequisites:
+To initiate the deployment of the Prometheus stack on Docker, ensure you have the following prerequisites in place:

 AWS Account with a key pair.
-AWS CLI configured with the account.
+AWS CLI configured with the respective account.
 Terraform is installed on your local machine.

-In our setup, we will be using the following components
+In our configuration, we'll be relying on the following components

 ## 1. Prometheus
-Prometheus is used to scrape the data metrics, pulled from exporters like node exporters.
-It used to provide metrics to Grafana.
-It also has a TSDB(Time series database) for storing the metrics
+Prometheus serves the purpose of scraping data metrics, sourced from exporters such as node exporters.
+It is employed to furnish metrics to Grafana and features a Time Series Database (TSDB) for the storage of these metrics.

 ## Alert Manager
-Alert manager is a component of Prometheus that helps us to configure alerts based on rules using a config file.
-We can notify the alerts using any medium like email, slack, chats, etc.
+The Alert Manager, a key component of Prometheus, assists in configuring alerts based on predefined rules using a configuration file.
+Alerts can be notified through various mediums such as email, Slack, chats, etc.

-With a nice dashboard where all alerts can be seen from the Prometheus dashboard.
+Additionally, it provides a user-friendly dashboard within the Prometheus dashboard, offering visibility into all active alerts.
 ## 3. Node Exporter
-Node exporter is the Prometheus agent that fetches the node metrics and makes it available for Prometheus to fetch from /metrics endpoint.
-So basically node exporter collects all the server-level metrics such as CPU, memory, etc.
+Node Exporter functions as the Prometheus agent responsible for retrieving node metrics and presenting them for Prometheus to fetch through the /metrics endpoint.
+Essentially, the node exporter gathers server-level metrics, including CPU, memory, and more.

-While other custom agents are still available and can be used for pushing metrics to Prometheus
+It's worth noting that alternative custom agents remain accessible and can be employed for pushing metrics to Prometheus.
 ## 4. Grafana
-Grafana is a Data visualization tool that fetches the metrics from Prometheus and displays them as colorful and useful dashboards.
-It can be integrated with almost all available tools in the market.
+Grafana stands as a data visualization tool that retrieves metrics from Prometheus and presents them through vibrant and insightful dashboards.
+It boasts integration capabilities with nearly all tools available in the market, enhancing its versatility and compatibility.
 To deploy the Prometheus stack, we will be using the following DevOps Tools

 ## 1. Terraform